 If Christianity is true, you are incredibly valuable to God.
 In fact, God has taken very costly steps to essentially adopt you, so that you can dwell with him in relationship for eternity.
 These steps allow you to be freely cleansed of any sin that would prevent you from dwelling with God, and moreover transform you into something that will never sin again so you can stay there.
 God basically sent a part of Himself to earth, as the man Jesus Christ, and through an ultimate sacrifice of love gave you everything you need.
 Let me explain the story.

-We were created for God, and we can recognize him as the “greatest possible being.”
-This means, among other things, that something by definition is not God if it could even possibly fail to be perfectly honest, just, loving and so forth.
-If you can think of something more worship-worthy than God, then that would be God.
+We were created for God, and we can recognize God as the “greatest conceivable being.”
+This means, among other things, that God is the locus of value in the world, and something by definition is not God if it could even possibly fail to be perfectly honest, just, loving and so forth.
+If you can think of something more objectively valuable and worship-worthy than God, then that would be God.

 • Matthew 10:28 -- “Do not fear those who kill the body but are unable to kill the soul; but rather fear Him who is able to destroy both soul and body in hell.”